Jake-Mertz/moveFile/README.md

 solution2 is a complete client-side solution.

-solution3 (inside the server-side folder) is a complete solution which moves files by uploading them to MongoDB, then downloading them from MongoDB to a different directory than where they were saved originally.
-I'm not sure whether this is a server-side solution or not.
+solution3 (inside the server-side folder) is a complete solution which moves files by uploading them to MongoDB, then downloading them from MongoDB to a specified directory.
+This may not count as a server-side solution.